 In this episode, Jerry discusses what to look for when replacing the roof on a new home.

 Shayla: You are listening to the Roof Life of Oregon Podcast, and I’m talking with Jerry today who is a roof consultant at Roof Life.
 And, Jerry, if I’m getting a roof, I just moved into my home, how long do I need to invest in my roof?
-Do I go for a fifty year roof, a thirty year roof, how do you even begin to answer that question?
+Do I go for a fifty-year roof, or a thirty-year roof, how do you even begin to answer that question?

 Shayla: If you have any questions about this topic and want to reach out to Jerry, he’s there to talk to you and kind of figure out what it is that you do want out of your roof, and if you have any questions, they’re here for you.
 Thank you so much, Jerry.